sharan3102/Tweeter/README.md

 ## Support 🤝🏻

-If you need support or have any questions, you can reach out to our support team at sharan3102@gmail.com
+If you need support or have any questions, you can reach out to me at sharan3102@gmail.com